 Reality television could help change the world for the better, and it couldn’t come from a more unlikely place.
-We have one of the characters on the popular television show Real Housewives of Beverly Hills to thank.
+We have one of the characters on the popular television show Real Housewives of Sherman Oaks to thank.
 Because of the flaunting of wealthy lifestyle choices, the character drew some unwanted attention.
 Why?
 Because this main character was the wife of an attorney and during the filming of the failing marriage it became apparent the attorney was not using client funds as he should.

 It turns out the attorney was skimming money from settlement awards that was meant to go to his clients.
 Clients that included widows and children of victims of airplane accidents and victims of serious medical malpractice cases.